Wool5443/Quadraitc-v2/README.md

 // Lets the user input coefficients of the equation InputEquation(&eq); // Input the coefficients of the equation: <a> <b> <c><return>

-// Solves the equation
-SolveEquation(&eq); // The roots are stored in eq.roots
+// Solves the equation and stores the roots in eq.roots SolveEquation(&eq); //

 // Prints the roots to stdout
 PrintAnswer(&eq);